mohan-barathi/CarND-Traffic-sign-classifier-P3/writeup.md

 > **Go straight or right** looks similar to **no entry**

-This can be solved by using a **huge dataset for training the model.**
+This can be solved by using a **generating a better and huge augmented dataset for training the model.**

 ## CRITERIA : Model Certainty - Softmax Probabilities
-> The first five top probabilities of classes are deduced in the code block 26, under the VISUALIZATIONS OF THE SOFTMAX PROBABILITIES category
+> The first five top probabilities of classes are deduced in the code block 26, under the VISUALIZATIONS OF THE SOFTMAX PROBABILITIES category.

+Here, the probabilities are presented in form of bar graphs.

+---

 ![alt text][image11]
 ![alt text][image12]

+---

 ![alt text][image13]
 ![alt text][image14]

+---

 ![alt text][image15]
 ![alt text][image16]

+---

 ![alt text][image17]
 ![alt text][image18]

+---

 ![alt text][image19]
 ![alt text][image20]